Dzh0la/archive-of-tenderness/index.md

 # 🌬️ Archive of Tenderness

-100 quiet letters you’ll never read.
+100 quiet letters.
 A memory turned into structure.
 A silence shaped into rhythm.
-This is not a goodbye — it’s what stayed.
+It’s what stayed.

 ---